-

 Figure 1: AD FS relationships

-In the years following its release, Microsoft also introduced managed SaaS solutions such as Azure AD, which is now the standard for "low touch" identity management products.
+In the years following its release, Microsoft also introduced managed SaaS solutions such as Azure AD (now known as Entra ID), which is now the standard for "low touch" identity management products.
 Keep in mind that if you’re using Azure AD, the attack vectors discussed here aren’t relevant to you.
 However, since using them in parallel is not uncommon in large organizations, it's always recommended to perform internal research to find out if you’re using AD FS in your organization.

 Before we move on, let’s go over some important AD FS terms that will accompany us heavily in this article.